Siri-sinchana-N/Siri-sinchana-N/README.md

 - ⚡ Fun fact: I love exploring new technologies and am an avid traveler who enjoys discovering how different cultures approach technology.

 <!---
-Siri-sinchana-N/Siri-sinchana-N is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Siri-sinchana-N is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->